-Elon Musk says he'll eventually resign as Twitter CEO
+Elon Musk says he'll eventually resign as Twitter CEO, when a replacement's lined up

-(Pocket-lint) - Elon Musk's troubled ownership of Twitter is giving no signs of slowing down, but there was an uncharacteristically long gap before the billionaire acknowledged the results of his big leadership poll.
+Elon Musk's troubled ownership of Twitter is giving no signs of slowing down, but there was an uncharacteristically long gap before the billionaire acknowledged the results of his big leadership poll.

 That public poll asked all users if he should step down or not, and the vote to get rid of him won with a 57.5% share of the results.